CTV Advertising Rates

 Over-the-top (OTT) television is a delivery mechanism that bypasses traditional media outlets, such as ABC, CBS, NBC, CNN, etc. OTT services include streaming and video-on-demand (VOD) providers, such as Netflix, Disney Plus, Hulu, Amazon Prime Video, and HBO Max.

-Connected television (CTV) is a category of all the devices, including TVs, smart TVs, and gaming consoles that connect to the Internet to access video content.
+Connected television (CTV) is a category of all devices, including TVs, smart TVs, and gaming consoles that connect to the Internet to access video content.
 Connected TV examples include Amazon Fire TV, Apple TV, Chromecast, Roku, and PlayStation.

 Here are the steps for a CTV advertising campaign: